guest271314/native-messaging-espeak-ng/README.md

 On origins listed in `"matches"` array in [`"web_accessible_resources"`](https://developer.chrome.com/docs/extensions/mv3/manifest/web_accessible_resources/) and `"externally_connectable"` object in `manifest.json`, e.g., at `console`

 ```
-var text = `So we need people to have weird new
+let text = `So we need people to have weird new
 ideas ... we need more ideas to break it
 and make it better ...